kapelner/matching_on_the_fly_designs_R_package_and_paper_repr/README.md

 To cite please use

-Kapelner, A., & Krieger, A. (2020).
-A Matching Procedure for Sequential Experiments that Iteratively Learns which Covariates Improve Power. arXiv preprint arXiv:2010.05980.
+Kapelner, A., & Krieger, A. (2021).
+A Matching Procedure for Sequential Experiments that Iteratively Learns which Covariates Improve Power.
+Biometrics. https://doi.org/10.1111/biom.13561